smaclell/smaclell.github.io/_drafts/powershell-object-serialization-woes.md

 amazing developer on our team, suggested that we try looking closer at the messages sent from the new library by faking being the LogStash receiving messages.
 This helped us find the bad message format and what logs were affected.
-We were very confident that this problem was introduced somewhere with our new changes.
-Using this technique we were able to confirm that only the new project was affected.
+We were very confident this problem was introduced somewhere with our new changes.
+Using this technique we were able to confirm only the new project caused the missing log messages.

 We then honed
 in on some obvious differences between the new code and how the old code sent their messages to LogStash.
-Both sent the message content as JSON blobs over TCP but used a slightly different intermediate data structure to pass data around in PowerShell.
+Both sent the message content as JSON blobs over TCP, but used a slightly different intermediate data structure to pass data around in PowerShell.
 The original used primarily <code>HashTable</code>'s whereas the new format converted to <code>PSObject</code>'s as an intermediate.
 This seemed like a good area to focus on because the fields in the message were similar to those found on a <code>PSObject</code>.
-We tried a few different fixes eliminating or moving the ways <code>PSObject</code> was used to make the new code closer to the old code but nothing worked.
+We tried a few different fixes eliminating or moving the ways <code>PSObject</code> was used to make the new code closer to the old code, but nothing worked.
 Due to different messages being filtered daily, testing each change required waiting until the next day to confirm whether the fixed worked.